Scythe

 by Neal Shusterman

-A world with no hunger, no disease, no war, no misery: humanity has conquered all those things, and has even conquered death.
-Now Scythes are the only ones who can end life--and they are commanded to do so, in order to keep the size of the population under control.
+A world with no hunger, no disease, no war, no misery: humanity has conquered them all…even death.
+Now Scythes are the only ones who can end life, and they are commanded to do so in order to keep the size of the population under control.

 Scythe